Division of Student Affairs | Senior Staff

 Associate Dean and Director of Student Life

-As associate dean of students, Williams-Moore provides oversight to the areas of Student Life, Cross Cultural and Leadership Development, Campus Recreation, and PITT Arts.
-Prior to assuming her current role, Williams-Moore served as director of the Office of Cross Cultural and Leadership Development (CCLD).
+Williams-Moore provides oversight to the areas of Student Life, Cross Cultural and Leadership Development, Campus Recreation, and PITT ARTS.
+Prior to assuming her current role, Williams-Moore served as Director of the Office of Cross Cultural and Leadership Development (CCLD).

 Williams-Moore has worked in student affairs for more than 20 years at several universities in various capacities in residence life, student activities, multicultural affairs, and human resources.
 Prior to coming to Pitt, Williams-Moore was the executive director of the YWCA of Greater Des Moines.
 An ordained minister with the African Methodist Episcopal (AME) Church and a proud member of the Delta Sigma Theta Sorority, Inc., Williams-Moore earned a BS in communications at Southern Connecticut State University and a master’s in higher education administration at Iowa State University.
 She is a member of NASPA—Student Affairs Administrators in Higher Education, and the American College Personnel Association (ACPA).